ebs-integrator/xml2dictionary/README.md

 # xml2json

-Convert any XML to JSON Object
+xml2json is a package that converts any xml to json (dict)

 ## Requirements